BAlmeidaS/zettelkasten/Zettelkasten/exploding gradient problem.md

 *Usually this problem is easily spot* since the parameters will be set to a huge number or even NaN and can be solved by [[Gradient Clipping]]

+>[!note]
+>In deep learning, error gradients can accumulate during an update and result in very large gradients.
+These in turn result in large updates to the network wrights and on an unstable network.
+At an extreme, the values of weights can become so large as to overflow and result and NaN values

 ---
 see also [[vanishing gradient problem]]